RaghavaDasari/SUDOKU/README.md

 jQuery(javascript framework) is used for dynamic actions and the calculations done for the desired output

 ## Usage
+You can directly use [Sudoku-Solver](https://raghavadasari.github.io/SUDOKU/) to solve any sudoku.
+# or
-You can simple click on this [link](https://raghavadasari.github.io/SUDOKU/) to get the solver or you can download the repository and open the [index.html] file with chrome(any browser) to run the solver.
+you can download the repository and open the [index.html] file with chrome(any browser) to run the solver.